AnanthaRajuC/Useful-Softwares-Tools-list/README.md

 - <a href="https://bmfiddle.com/" target="_blank" >Business Model Fiddle</a> Free and Easy way to Capture and Develop Your Ideas.

 - <a href="http://jsbin.com/" target="_blank" >JS Bin</a> Open source collaborative web development debugging tool.

+- <a href="https://blisk.io/" target="_blank" >Blisk</a> A free browser for web developers, toolbox for development, debugging and testing: emulation, sync, analytics, and screenshots.